Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

 \subsubsection{Optimizing Redundancy}

-In a critically-sampled CQT, the time resolution increases geometrically with frequency, producing a non-uniform sampling grid.
-This feature is not only impractical for constructing a parallelizable and GPU-efficient implementation, but also complicates the architecture design of the neural network A easy way to overcome this problem is to use instead a ``rasterized" CQT, where the time-resolution remains constant across the frequency range.
+In CQTs, the receptive field of the filters decreases geometrically with frequency.
+To guarantee invertibility, the decimation factors of the frequency bands also need to decrease geometrically, producing a non-uniform sampling grid.
+This feature is not only impractical for constructing a parallelizable and GPU-efficient implementation, but also complicates the architecture of the neural network.

+An easy way to overcome this problem is to use instead a CQT with a uniform sampling grid, where the decimation factors remain constant across the frequency range \cite{schorkhuber2010constant}.
 Previously, this approach allowed treating the CQT as a 2-D matrix, and thus, to directly apply 2-D CNNs \cite{moliner2022solving}.
-A major drawback of this strategy is its overcompleteness, since the redundancy factor increases to approximately six times\footnote{The exact value depends on specific transform parameters.} higher than the optimal value \cite{schorkhuber2012pitch}.
-Such a high redundancy factor leads to a suboptimal consumption of memory and computing, as the 2-D CNN is forced to process a substantial amount of signal redundancy.
+A major drawback of this strategy is its overcompleteness, which leads to a suboptimal consumption of memory and computational requirements, as the 2-D CNN is forced to process a substantial amount of signal redundancy.
 This considerably slowed down the training and inference processes in our previous study \cite{moliner2022solving}, and limited the potential scalability of the model.

-Inspired by Sch\"orkhuber et al.~\cite{schorkhuber2012pitch}, we propose to split the CQT into a sequence of octave-wise sub-transforms, each one covering a different octave with a different but constant time-resolution.
-This strategy allows for a more efficient implementation than rastering, as the redundancy factor is reduced to approximately 1.4, a considerable improvement over the matrix version.
-Moreover, when powers of two are used, the time resolution decreases exactly by a factor of two between two consecutive octaves.
-This choice leads to a hierarchical representation that is suitable to be processed with a U-Net architecture \cite{ronneberger2015u}.
+Sch\"orkhuber et al.~\cite{schorkhuber2012pitch} proposed splitting the CQT into a sequence of octave-wise sub-transforms as a way to reduce redundancy.
+We adopt this strategy, and apply different sub-transforms with constant decimation factor for each octave band, in our case each of them having 64 frequency bins.
+A strong advantage of separating the CQT into octave bands is that, when powers of two are used as the sequence length, the time resolution decreases exactly by a factor of two between two consecutive octaves.
+This choice leads to a hierarchical representation that is suitable for processing with a U-Net architecture \cite{ronneberger2015u}.